MASSACHUSETTS ASSOCIATION OF REGIONAL SCHOOLS

-2. To effect the enactment of legislation deemed to be consistent with the objectives of the Association and responsive and beneficial to all regional school districts in the Commonwealth.
+2. To propose and identify legislation for enactment deemed to be consistent with the objectives of the Association and responsive and beneficial to all regional school districts in the Commonwealth.

-3. To inform and solicit support from the executive and legislative branches of state government and the state Department of Education on the preparation of the Commonwealth's annual operating budget, and specifically those components which provide for categorical entitlements and reimbursements to all regional school districts in the Commonwealth, and also on all other matters affecting the funding of the regional school districts.
+3. To inform and garner support from the executive and legislative branches of state government and the Department of Elementary and Secondary Education (DESE) on the preparation of the Commonwealth's annual operating budget.
+Emphasis will be placed on those components which provide for categorical entitlements and reimbursements to all regional school districts in the Commonwealth, and also on all other matters affecting the funding and operation of the regional school districts.

-6. To effectively communicate the goals and objectives of the Association and the regional school districts of the Commonwealth to the public.
+6. To effectively communicate the goals and objectives of the Association and regional school districts.

 ARTICLE IV - MEMBERSHIP

-The Association shall consist of those regional school districts electing to affiliate with it by official vote of their respective regional school district committees and who otherwise conform with all requirements of the Association as may be set forth in these Bylaws
+The Association shall consist of those regional school districts electing to affiliate with it by official vote of their respective regional school district committees and who otherwise conform to all requirements of the Association as may be outlined in these By-Laws.

 Active members of the Association shall be all duly elected or appointed members of such regional school district committees together with all school administrators of such affiliated regional school districts including but not limited to the positions of Superintendent of Schools, Assistant Superintendent of Schools, Associate Superintendent of Schools and School Business Officials.
 The Board of Directors may invite individuals from other educational associations, governmental agencies, or public officials to be Associate members.
 These members may attend Association meetings and participate in the meetings as non-voting members, and dues may be waived.

 ARTICLE V - ANNUAL DUES

 Membership of a regional school district in the Association, and the conferring of active and voting membership accordingly, is conditioned on the payment of all dues and providing of a current member contact directory to the Association.
-The dues of the Association shall be determined by the Voting Members of the Association at its annual meetings to become effective for the fiscal year next following and payable by December 31 of that fiscal year.
+The dues of the Association shall be determined by the Voting Members of the Association at its annual meeting to become effective for the fiscal year next following and payable by December 31 of that fiscal year.

 ARTICLE VIII - BOARD OF DIRECTORS

-1. Composition - The Officers and the Directors shall constitute the Board of Directors.
+1. Composition - The Officers, Directors, and Liaisons shall constitute the Board of Directors.

-2. Function - Except as reserved to the Voting Members by these Bylaws, the Board of Directors shall have full authority and power to manage and conduct the business and affairs of the Association, to exercise its powers, to control the expenditure of Association funds, to make regulations for the conduct of affairs of the Association, to implement its policies, to prepare recommendations respect-ing dues and to act for its interests in any way not inconsistent with these Bylaws.
+2. Function - Except as reserved to the Voting Members by these By-Laws, the Board of Directors shall have full authority and power to manage and conduct the business and affairs of the Association, to exercise its powers, to control the expenditure of Association funds, to make regulations for the conduct of affairs of the Association, to implement its policies, to prepare recommendations, i.e., membership dues, and to act for its interests in any way inconsistent with these By-Laws.

-3. Agents of Association - The Board of Directors shall have sole right to appoint and re-appoint any agents, assistants and servants as it may deem necessary or useful to the Association and to remove them if it shall think fit, and shall prescribe their respective duties and compensation.
+3. Agents of Association - The Board of Directors shall have sole right to appoint and re-appoint any agents or consultants as it may deem necessary or useful to the Association and remove them if it shall think fit and shall prescribe their respective duties and compensation.
 The Board of Directors will appoint the Executive Director, Assistant Executive Director, and Treasurer.
 Contractual services for the Association may be authorized by the Executive Director or designee provided that such action shall be reported to the Board of Directors at its next meeting.

-7. Audit - The Board of Directors shall at the close of each fiscal year employ a qualified person to audit the books and accounts of the Association and shall present to the Board of Directors at their first meeting in the new fiscal year.
+7. Audit - The Board of Directors shall, at the close of each fiscal year, shall appoint a qualified person to audit the books and accounts of the Association and shall present to the Board of Directors at a meeting on/or before December 1 in the new fiscal year.
 An audit will be conducted if (1) there is a change in Executive Director, and (2) there is a change in the Treasurer.

 8. Committees - The Board of Directors may create such standing or ad-hoc committees as it deems wise for carrying on the activities of the Association and may delegate to them such powers as it deems necessary and useful.

-7. The Executive Director and Treasurer are responsible for filing all required State and Federal financial forms/reports.
+9. The Executive Director, Secretary, and Treasurer are responsible for filing all required State and Federal requirements.

 ARTICLE IX - MEETINGS OF THE ASSOCIATION

-3. Quorum - A majority of all of the Voting Members shall constitute a quorum of the Association at all annual or general session meetings where official business will be conducted.
-If at any meeting of the Association a quorum is not present, then the assembly thus convened may prepare proposals for the consideration of the Association, such proposals to be acted upon by mailed ballot or by the Voting Members at a subsequent meeting at which a quorum is present.
+3. Quorum - At least fifteen (15) Voting Member Districts of the Association shall constitute a quorum of the Association at all annual or general session meetings where official business will be conducted.
+If at any meeting of the Association a quorum is not present, then the assembly thus convened may prepare proposals for the consideration of the Association, and such proposals to be acted upon by electronic mail ballot or by voting members at a subsequent meeting where a quorum is present.

-4. Voting - Each regional school district which has elected to affiliate with the Association as set forth in Article IV herein shall designate a member who will vote on behalf of its District.
-The designation of Voting Members by each regional school district affiliated with the Association shall conform with the following conditions: The voting member may be a school committee member, superintendent of school, assistant superintendent, or school business official.
+4. Voting - Each regional school district that has elected to affiliate with the Association as outlined in Article IV herein shall designate a member who will vote on behalf of its District.
+The designation of a Voting Member by each regional school district affiliated with the Association shall conform with the following conditions: The voting member may be a school committee member, superintendent of school, assistant superintendent, or school business official.

-Any indemnification to which a person is entitled under these provisions may be provided although the person to be indemnified is not longer an officer, employee or agent of the Association.
+Any indemnification to which a person is entitled under these provisions may be provided.
+However, the person to be indemnified is no longer an officer, employee, or agent of the Association.

-These Bylaws may be amended by a vote of at least two-thirds of those Voting Members present and voting at any meeting of the Association provided the subject matter of such amendment has been included in the notice of the meeting.
+These By-Laws may be amended by a vote of at least two-thirds of those Voting Members present and voting at any meeting of the Association provided the subject matter of such amendment has been included in the meeting’s notice.